-Those data controllers who are obliged to register with VERBİS are also obliged to prepare data preservation and destruction policies, which set forth, among other things, the periods during which personal data will be preserved.
+Those data controllers who are obliged to register with VERBİS are also obliged to prepare data preservation and destruction policies, which outline, among other things, the periods during which personal data will be preserved.

-In addition to the PDPL, the Law on Electronic Communications and related regulations oblige licenced operators within the electronic communications sector to maintain certain records relating to electronic communications.
+Also, regarding the PDPL, the Law on Electronic Communications and related regulations obliges licenced operators within the electronic communications sector to maintain certain records relating to electronic communications.
 Licenced operators are also under an obligation to keep records of access to personal data for two years.